Scalia speaks

 Time has compiled a list of the top 10 non-fiction books of 2017.
 I haven’t read any of them, but any list that has Hillary Clinton and Ta-Nehisi Coates at numbers 1 and 2, as Time’s does, is some kind of a joke.
 My own top 10 list would certainly include Scalia Speaks: Reflections on Law, Faith, and a Life Well Lived somewhere near the top, if not at number 1.
 Need I add that it doesn’t even make Time’s list?
 Probably not.

 The book has been universally acclaimed.
-Published by a prominent commercial publisher, it appears to have found a friendly reception among readers.
+Published by a prominent commercial publisher, it appears to have found a warm reception among readers.

 Edited by Justice Scalia’s son Christopher Scalia and former Scalia law clerk Ed Whelan, the book is obviously a labor of love.
 Our local chapter of the Federalist Society hosted Ed earlier this month for a terrific presentation on the book.
 Reading and commenting on representative passages from a variety of Justice Scalia’s speeches, Ed’s presentation was moving, funny, inspirational.